|

 Island Falls Canoe was started in 1972 by Clint Tuttle who put the classic wooden forms of the White Canoe Company, which had sat idle for over a decade, back into use, and the beautiful E.M.
 White designs back into production.
 In 1975 Jerry Stelmok purchased the Island Falls Canoe Co. from Clint and along with Rollin Thurlow of Northwoods Canoe, gradually increased the awareness of these fine wood and canvas canoes and increased production.

-Today Jerry produces a number of E.M.
-White original designs, and his own adaptations of White classics, using the finest native white cedar, quality woven canvas, traditional bronze and brass fastenings, and the finest traditional paints and varnishes.
+Today Island Falls Canoe produces a number of E.M.
+White original designs, and our own adaptations of White classics, using the finest native white cedar, quality woven canvas, traditional bronze and brass fastenings, and the finest traditional paints and varnishes.

 One of the earliest and most respected builders of these "new" wood canvas canoes was Edward M. White who, around 1885, set up a shop at his home in Gilman Falls, Maine, using machinery powered by a horse on a treadmill.
 In 1889, he opened a large, new factory on Water Street in nearby Old Town from which his canoes were sent to destinations around the nation and the world.